marrlab/DomainLab/paper.md

 The package is closed to modification and open to extension.

 The package offers the user a standalone application to specify the data with data split protocol and preprocessing.
-To test an algorithm's performance on a user's custom data, there is no need to change any code across different files of the codebase.
+To test an algorithm's performance on a user's custom data, there is no need to change any code across different files of the codebase anymore.
 The user only needs to specify custom Python configuration file to incorporate their data.

 Domain generalization algorithms were implemented with a transparent underlying neural network architecture.
 The concrete neural network architecture can thus be replaced by plugging in an architecture implemented in a Python file or by specifying some of the already implemented architectures, such as AlexNet [@krizhevskyImageNetClassificationDeep2012], via command line arguments.

 Selection of algorithms and neural network components are done via the chain-of-responsibility method [@gamma1995design].
 Other design patterns, including the observer pattern, visitor pattern, etc., are also used to improve the decoupling of different factors contributing to the performance of an algorithm (see also Section "Components" below).

-With the above design, DomainLab offers users the flexibility to construct custom tasks with their data, write custom neural network architectures for use with the already implemented domain generalization algorithms, and even construct their domain generalization algorithms on top of the existing components by specifying a Python file with custom models and loss functions.
+With the above design, DomainLab offers users the flexibility to construct custom tasks with their data, write custom neural network architectures for use with the already implemented domain generalization algorithms, and construct their domain generalization algorithms on top of the existing components by specifying a Python file with custom models and loss functions.

 ## Components